$L$-functions of Kloosterman sheaves: Computation of moments

 \section{Computation of moments}

 In this article, we used several numerical results computed using the software Sagemath \cite{sagemath}.
-This appendix explains the algorithms, and all codes can be found on \href{https://yichenqin.net}{my personal web-page}.
-We fix an embedding $\bql \hookrightarrow \bb{C}$ and identify $\ell$-adic numbers with their images in $\bb{C}$ via $\iota$.
+This appendix explains the algorithms and all codes can be found on \href{https://yichenqin.net}{my web page}.
+We fix an embedding $\iota\colon \bql \hookrightarrow \bb{C}$ and identify $\ell$-adic numbers with their images in $\bb{C}$ via $\iota$.